Non-local Student Welcome Guide

 The government-run water supply in Hong Kong complies with the standard of the World Health Organisation.
 However, contaminations may still occur in the storage tanks and pipes of the buildings.
 Boil tap water before drinking.

 Air Quality Health Index (AQHI) is reported by the Environment Protection Department daily.
 The AQHI provides different health advice for people having different degrees of susceptibility to air pollution, including: people with existing heart or respiratory illnesses, children and the elderly, outdoor workers and general public.
-Information on the AQHI is regularly reported via newspaper, radio and television.
+Information on the AQHI is regularly reported via newspapers, radio and television.

 Learn more: www.chp.gov.hk